anoopkg6/llvm/clang/docs/StandardCPlusPlusModules.rst

 Support for Reduced BMIs is still experimental, but it may become the default in the future.
 The expected roadmap for Reduced BMIs as of Clang 19.x is:

-1. ``-fmodules-reduced-bmi`` is opt-in for 1~2 releases.
-The period depends on user feedback and may be extended.
+1. ``-fexperimental-modules-reduced-bmi`` was introduced in v19.x
-2. Announce that Reduced BMIs are no longer experimental and introduce ``-fmodules-reduced-bmi`` as a new option, and recommend use of the new option.
-This transition is expected to take 1~2 additional releases as well.
+2. For v20.x, ``-fmodules-reduced-bmi`` is introduced as an equivalent non-experimental option.
+It is expected to stay opt-in for 1~2 releases, though the period depends on user feedback and may be extended.
 3. Finally, ``-fmodules-reduced-bmi`` will be the default.
 When that time comes, the term BMI will refer to the Reduced BMI and the Full BMI will only be meaningful to build systems which elect to support two-phase compilation.